 As with most financial topics, there are no simple yes or no answers, but it’s not too complicated.
 Here’s an overview, and we’ll cover all of the details farther down:

 - Deferred?
-In some cases, particularly with deferred annuities, you can take your principal back.
+In some cases, particularly with deferred annuities, you can take your principal back (at death, or whenever you feel like it).
+But read on.

 - Surrender charges: You might have to pay surrender charges for cashing out.
 That means the insurance company keeps a percentage of your withdrawal, and you might receive substantially less than you put in (or less than your account balance).